-NON-FEDERAL EXPENDITURES

-FY 2016 (Actual) Actual FY 2016 non-federal funds, including in-kind, expended for activities proposed in this application.
-FY 2017 (Estimated) Estimated FY 2017 non-federal funds, including in-kind, designated for activities proposed in this application.

-Amount: \$ Amount: \$
+FY 2017 (Actual) Actual FY 2017 non-federal funds, including in-kind, expended for activities proposed in this application.
+Amount: \$ FY 2018 (Estimated) Estimated FY 2018 non-federal funds, including in-kind, designated for activities proposed in this application.
+Amount: \$ NON-FEDERAL EXPENDITURES Amount: \$ Amount: \$ Actual FY 2017 non-federal funds, including in-kind, expended for Estimated FY 2018 non-federal funds, including in-kind, designated for Amount: \$ Amount: \$

-Attachment 6: Request for Funding Priorities and Funding Preference, if applicable To receive a funding priority or preference, include a statement that you are eligible for a funding priority or preference and clearly identify the priority and preference for which you are requesting consideration.
+Attachment 6: Request for Funding Priorities, if applicable

+To receive a funding priority, include a statement that you are eligible for a funding priority and clearly identify the priority and for which you are requesting consideration.
 Include documentation of this qualification.
 See Section V.2 of this NOFO.